Home » Symptoms » Dog Symptoms A-Z » Eyelid Erythema

 - Itching: Dogs often try to rub or scratch the affected eye, which indicates severe itching.

-- Eye discharge: A yellowish or greenish discharge may indicate a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+- Eye discharge: A yellowish or greenish discharge can indicate a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 - Change in behavior: Dogs may withdraw or appear restless if they are suffering from eye pain.